"Accidental Fundraiser" Creates Tech Tool with Greater Purpose

 “The biggest thing Beezable does is take its users from, ‘This seems absolutely impossible’ to ‘I can do this,’” says Terri.

-As the team’s fundraising expert, Terri ensures that the site is easy for fundraisers to use and mailing elements follow best practices.
-The role draws on her seemingly endless store of human empathy.
+As the team’s fundraising expert, Terri ensures that the site is easy for fundraisers to use, and mailing elements follow best practices.
+That helps fundraisers produce appeals that perform, producing much-needed unrestricted funds.

 “A lot of tech companies are focusing on the code, background, new releases – and not really thinking about what their tech is enabling for the world,” says Terri.
 “What problems are they solving?”